Skip to main content

 Performance Evaluation

-An assessment of how well a programme or organisation is achieving its intended results and operating efficiently against established standards and targets.
+An assessment of how well a program or organization is achieving its intended results and operating efficiently against established standards and targets.

 Results-Based Management